sardana-org/sardana/doc/source/users/macro_logging_and_reports.rst

 Filters can be applied with :data:`~sardana.sardanacustomsettings.LOG_MACRO_FILTER`.

-* if LOG_MACRO_FILTER is not defined no filter will be used.
-* if LOG_MACRO_FILTER is wrongly defined warn user and no filter will be used
-* if macro filter can not be initialized warn user and no filter will be used

 The macro :class:`~sardana.macroserver.macros.standard.logmacro` activate/deactivate the macro logging.

 :ref:`Report messages <sardana-macro-reporting>` can be sent by the macros to a report file.